cafewill/simple-firebase-gradle-gson/README.md

 # simple-firebase-gradle-gson

-This is a simple firebase util (gradle, gson)
+This is a simple firebase util (java, gradle, gson)

 ## Features